Writing copy that converts is no simple task.

 As an example, Performable was able to improve its click through rates by 21% by changing the color of their CTA button from green to red.

-Typically, when you see the color green, you automatically think clean or natural, or having to do with the environment.
+Typically, when you see the color green, you automatically feel more relaxed and think clean, natural, or having to do with the environment.

 Red, on the other hand, excites us and is eye-catching.